wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 5.1.2 =

+* Added a "Check for Updates Now" button on the Pro version.
+* The update check schedule is modified (if necessary) to match the desired configured frequency.
+* Streamlined library class inclusions, and obbject creation, for admin and non-admin webpages.

 = Version 5.1.1 =

 * Fixed the `uninstall()` method to read plugin options as a stand-alone method.